OCA/connector-magento/connector_magento/doc/guides/tutorial_customize.rst

   values.
 A ``None`` return value will be ignored.
 * the ``record`` argument receives the Magento record.

-.. note:: This is not covered here, but for the ``ExportMapper``, an
+.. note:: This is not covered here, but for the export mapppers, an
           additional decorator ``@changed_by()`` is used to filter the mappings to apply according to the fields modified in Odoo.